An overview of the 16 to 19 funding formula.

 - they must be offered by an awarding organisation that is recognised by Ofqual

-- they must be approved for delivery by being included in the section 96 database
+- they must be approved for delivery by being included in the ESFA list of qualifications approved for funding: 14 to 19 (formerly known as Section 96)

-ESFA funding validity for ESFA funded qualifications and eligible work experience activity can be found on the Learning Aims Reference Service (LARS).
-Qualifications approved for teaching to 16 to 19 year olds that meet the maths and English condition of funding can also be identified in LARS.
+ESFA funding validity for ESFA funded qualifications and eligible work experience activity on the Learning Aims Reference Service (LARS).
+Qualifications approved for teaching to 16 to 19 year olds that meet the maths and English condition of funding are also in LARS.

 Activity that is not part of a qualification can be funded.
 The planned hours for that activity in the study programme can be counted for funding purposes as non-qualification activity.

-We fund home educated students of compulsory school age when they do a part time course at a FE institution.
-Home educated students are also known as elective home education (EHE) students.
+Home educated students of compulsory school age may also be funded to take a part-time course at an FE college.
+Home educated students are also known as elective home educated (EHE) students.